DIY ORM: Best Profile Sites for Online Reputation Management

 Online reputation management (RM) is the process of restoring a damaged online reputation.
-Companies that have received negative reviews, individuals with unflattering news stories published about them, or businesses that have seen their reputations damaged by disgruntled former employees can all benefit from RM services.
+Companies that have received negative reviews, individuals with unflattering news stories published about them, or businesses that have seen their reputations damaged by disgruntled former employees can all benefit from reputation management.
 Businesses with good reputations can also take advantage of reputation management as a brand-building tool.
-To build a brand and attract more customers to a business operation, smart companies hire RM professionals to create online profiles for them.
-These profiles go on a variety of Web platforms, and some platforms perform better than others.
-In part one of our Best Sites for Online Reputation Management, we will look at a few of these platforms.

 Best Reputation Management Profiles, in No Particular Order

-Twitter: 140 characters doesn’t seem like a lot when it comes to creating online content, but Twitter is incredibly powerful in RM circles.
+280 characters may not seem like a lot when it comes to creating online content, but Twitter is incredibly powerful in DIY reputation building.
 The social media platform is in use by businesses, celebrities, and everyday individuals around the world.
 In fact, the company recently stated that it has close to 350 million active monthly users, with an additional 400-500 million registered users to its credit.
 Twitter can be used to share information, photographs, and to make personal connections.
 Smart businesses use the platform to reach a global audience, building interaction with existing customers while attracting new ones at a healthy clip.
 For RM purposes, Twitter stands as one of the very best social media platforms upon which to build online profiles.